Harich Group: Background

-The"Platform" document was intended to serve as the basis for comprehensive discussions within the party, and would be published in the party newspaper Einheit (Unity).
+The "Platform" document was intended to serve as the basis for comprehensive discussions within the party, and would be published in the SED's theory journal, Einheit (Unity).
 However, Harich handed a copy to Georgi Pushkin, the Soviet ambassador in Berlin, in the hope of receiving his support against the unreformed Stalinist national leader, Walter Ulbricht.
 Pushkin told Ulbricht about it.
 In a face to face conversation Ulbricht warned Harich against further activity.
 Harich, however, shared the document with employees of the East Germany office of the (West German) SPD, and with Rudolf Augstein, the hands-on proprietor-editor of West Germany's Der Spiegel magazine.
 West German media duly published the contents of the "Platform" document.

 Arrests and trials

 On 29 November 1956 Harich, Bernhard Steinberger and a journalist called Hertwig were arrested.
 Janka was arrested a week later on 6 December.
 The journalist Heinz Zöger and the radio commentator Richard Wolf attended the first part of the show trial that ensued in March 1957 in order to testify on behalf of Harich.
 Zöger and Wolf were arrested on 18 March 1957 in the court room as "participants in the counter revolutionary group" of Wolfgang Harich.

 Two show trials took place at the Supreme Court in Berlin in March and July 1957.
 Six men were convicted of creating a conspiratorial group of counter revolutionary enemies of the state.
 (Bildung einer konspirativ-staatsfeindlichen/konterrev.
 Gruppe) and sentenced.